Swaraj-Darekar0/June-Voice-AI/README.md

-# 🎙️ Julie – Voice-Driven AI Assistant (Gemini + Kokoro TTS)
+# 🎙️ June – Voice-Driven AI Assistant (Gemini + Kokoro TTS)

-Julie is an expressive voice-based assistant that listens to what you say, understands it using Whisper, thinks using Gemini (LLM), and speaks back using Kokoro TTS — with emotional tone detection and voice switching.
+June is an expressive voice-based assistant that listens to what you say, understands it using Whisper, thinks using Gemini (LLM), and speaks back using Kokoro TTS — with emotional tone detection and voice switching.

-Whether you're asking a factual question, telling a suspense story, or getting flirty, Julie responds accordingly with different personalities and voices.
+Whether you're asking a factual question, telling a suspense story, or getting flirty, June responds accordingly with different personalities and voices.

 📹 **Demo Video:**